usdoj-crt/beta-ada/_pages/law-and-regs/regulations/index.md

 The Title II Regulation explains the rights of people with disabilities and the obligations of state and local governments.
 Read [Title II Regulations]({{'/law-and-regs/regulations/title-ii-2010-regulations/' | relative_url}}) to understand your legal rights or responsibilities under the ADA.

-{% include download.html text="Title II Regulation" filename="title-ii-2010-regulations.pdf" %}
+{% include download.html text="Title II Regulation" filename="title-ii-2010-regulations.pdf" size="4.2MB, 279 Pages" %}

 ## Title III Regulation